pkutaj/pkutaj.github.io/_posts/2019-11-10-JS-for-in-loop.md

 ---
 layout: post
-title: JS > for-in loop
+title: JavaScript > for-in loop
 ---
 ## the case
 the question is the basic syntax and use of **the for-in loop** when working with JS objects